knadh/listmonk/docs/docs/content/configuration.md

 To generate a new sample configuration file, run `--listmonk --new-config`

 ### Environment variables
 Variables in config.toml can also be provided as environment variables prefixed by `LISTMONK_` with periods replaced by `__` (double underscore).
+To start listmonk purely with environment variables without a configuration file, set the environment variables and pass the config flag as `--config=""`.

 Example:

 | **Environment variable**       | Example value  |
 | ------------------------------ | -------------- |